trek-view/basecamp/_posts/2021-09-03-projection-type-360-photography.md

 In the world of video games and virtual reality cubemaps are generally the default projection type.

-In large part this is because equirectangular images contain a lot of redundant pixels (whereas cubemap can deliver the same image as smaller file, thus saving bandwidth costs) and distortion (around the poles, as shown above, which can be made worse when images are edited).
+In large part this is because equirectangular images contain a lot of redundant pixels (whereas cubemap can deliver the same image as smaller files, thus saving bandwidth costs) and distortion (around the poles, as shown above, which can be made worse when images are edited).

 Cubemaps (or cubic format) uses six cube faces to fill the whole sphere around the viewer.